 Another fairly common example involves “store managers” and “assistant managers.”
 Employers sometimes assume that putting the word “manager” in a job title means an employee is automatically exempt from overtime pay.
 Not so.
 Ohio and federal wage law look at more than just job titles.
 And many store managers and assistant managers are entitled to overtime pay.

 Still, there are exemptions that apply to salaried employees.
 Two that tend to apply most often are the “executive” and the “administrative” exemptions.
 The executive exemption applies only if various conditions are met.
 First, the employee must be paid a salary of at least $684 per week.
 Second, the employee’s “primary duty” must be managing the business.
 Third, the employee must regularly direct the work of at least two full-time employees.
 Finally, the employee must have the authority to hire or fire other employees, or the employee’s suggestions and recommendations as to significant personnel decisions must be given weight.
 The administrative exemption is somewhat similar, but requires that the employee’s “primary duty” be office or non-manual work related to management or general business operations.
 It also requires that the employee’s primary duty involve discretion and independent judgment on important workplace issues.

 Independent contractors aren’t covered by the FLSA.
-Incorrectly treating employees as “independent contractors” is another common mistake employers make.
-Some of the more typical victims of this are package delivery drivers, and cable, telephone, or internet installers.
+A common overtime violation happens when an employer treats employees as “independent contractors” so it doesn’t have to pay overtime.
+Some of the more typical victims of this overtime “misclassification” are package delivery drivers, and cable, telephone, or internet installers.

 To determine whether a worker is an employee or an independent contractor, the Department of Labor evaluates the “economic realities” of the working relationship, basically asking whether the worker is economically dependent on the business of the employer.
 Among the factors are: